felipeam86/cachesql/README.md

 - **Speed up development cycles**: Run your queries the first time against the database, get it from cache the next times.
   You no longer need to wait for your queries anymore.
-- **Resilience**: If you loose access to the databases, you can rely on your cached results to run your code.
+- **Resilience**: If you lose access to the databases, you can rely on your cached results to run your code.
 - **Reproducibility**: By freezing the state of your queries results in cache, you guarantee reproducibility of your code.
 - **Simplify collaboration**: By sharing the state of your cache with colleagues, you can guarantee they will get the same results as you.